Pray to the Father in the name of Jesus

-Ask the Father in the name of Jesus (and it will be) given (to) you.
-Ask Yahweh through the name of Yahshua.
+Ask the Father in the name of the son of Yahweh (and it will be) given (to) you.

 John 16:25 These things have I spoken unto you in proverbs: but the time cometh, when I shall no more speak unto you in proverbs, but I shall shew you plainly of the Father.

-The transgressors, who do not follow God, are all those who violate the doctrines of Yahshua.
-Those who follow the Messiah have therefore the Father (who is) also the son (2 John 1:9, John 10:30).
+The transgressors, who do not follow Yahweh as the Father, are all those who violate the doctrines of Yahweh as the Son.
+Those who follow the Messiah have therefore the Father (who is) also the Son (2 John 1:9, John 10:30).

 Isaiah 9:6 For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace

-Unlike the mainstream Christians with their strange man-made doctrines that are illogical and deceitful, those who are taught by the Spirit of God, realize that Yahshua came forth from Yahweh (John 8:42, 13:3, 16:27-30, 17:8).
+Unlike the mainstream Christians with their strange man-made doctrines that are illogical and deceitful, those who are taught by the Spirit of Yahweh, realize that the Son came forth from the Father.
+He also came in His name (John 8:42, 13:3, 16:27-30, 17:8).

 To ask in the name of Jesus, is to petition God Himself

 John 16:26 At that day ye shall ask in my name: and I say not unto you, that I will pray the Father for you

 After that the son of Yahweh was glorified, that is after He had risen, He would no longer ask of the Father because just as He came forth from the Father, so too would He return unto the Father.
 Likewise, we are to ask or petition in his name because he is also the everlasting Father (Isa 9:6).